PhilipGriffith/AHPy/README.md

 >>> parent.add_children([child1, child2])
 ```

-The precision of the target weights is updated as the hierarchy is constructed.
-Each time `add_children()` is called, the precision of the target weights is set to equal that of the Compare object with the lowest precision in the hierarchy.
+The precision of the target weights is updated as the hierarchy is constructed: each time `add_children()` is called, the precision of the target weights is set to equal that of the Compare object with the lowest precision in the hierarchy.
 Because lower precision propagates up through the hierarchy, *the target weights will always have the same level of precision as the hierarchy's least precise Compare object*.
 This also means that it is possible for the precision of a Compare object's target weights to be different from the precision of its local and global weights.

 ### Compare.report()

-A report on the details of a Compare object is available.
+A standard report on the details of a Compare object is available.
 To return the report as a dictionary, call `report()` on the Compare object; to simultaneously print the information to the console in JSON format, set `show=True`.

-`Compare.report(show=False)`
+The report is available in two levels of detail; to return the most detailed report, set `verbose=True`.

+`Compare.report(complete=False, show=False, verbose=False)`

+- `complete`: *bool*, whether to return a report for every Compare object in the hierarchy
+  - This returns a dictionary of reports, with the keys of the dictionary being the names of the Compare objects
+    - `{'a': {'name': 'a', ...}, 'b': {'name': 'b', ...}}`
+  - The default value is False
 - `show`: *bool*, whether to print the report to the console in JSON format
   - The default value is False
+- `verbose`: *bool*, whether to include full details of the Compare object within the report
+  - The default value is False

 The keys of the report take the following form:

 `name`: *str*, the name of the Compare object

-`weight`: *float*, the global weight of the Compare object within the hierarchy
+`global_weight`: *float*, the global weight of the Compare object within the hierarchy

+`local_weight`: *float*, the local weight of the Compare object within the hierarchy

-`weights`: *dict*, the weights of the Compare object's elements
+`target_weights`: *dict*, the target weights of the elements in the lowest level of the hierarchy; each key is an element and each value is that element's computed target weight
+  - *If the global weight of the Compare object is less than 1.0, the value will be `None`*
+  - `{'a': 0.5, 'b': 0.5}`

+`elements`: *dict*, information regarding the elements compared by the Compare object
-- `global`: *dict*, the global weights of the Compare object's elements; each key is an element and each value is that element's computed global weight
+- `global_weights`: *dict*, the global weights of the Compare object's elements; each key is an element and each value is that element's computed global weight
   - `{'a': 0.25, 'b': 0.25}`
-- `local`: *dict*, the local weights of the Compare object's elements; each key is an element and each value is that element's computed local weight
+- `local_weights`: *dict*, the local weights of the Compare object's elements; each key is an element and each value is that element's computed local weight
   - `{'a': 0.5, 'b': 0.5}`
-- `target`: *dict*, the target weights of the elements in the lowest level of the hierarchy; each key is an element and each value is that element's computed target weight; *if the global weight of the Compare object is less than 1.0, the value will be `None`*
-  - `{'a': 0.5, 'b': 0.5}`

-`consistency_ratio`: *float*, the consistency ratio of the Compare object
+- `consistency_ratio`: *float*, the consistency ratio of the Compare object's pairwise comparisons

+The remaining dictionary keys are only displayed when `verbose=True`:

-`random_index`: *'Donegan & Dodd' or 'Saaty'*, the random index used to compute the consistency ratio
+- `random_index`: *'Donegan & Dodd' or 'Saaty'*, the random index used to compute the consistency ratio

-`elements`: *dict*, the elements compared by the Compare object
 - `count`: *int*, the number of elements compared by the Compare object
 - `names`: *list*, the names of the elements compared by the Compare object

-`children`: *dict*, the children of the Compare object; if the Compare object has no children, the value will be `None`
+`children`: *dict*, the children of the Compare object
+  - If the Compare object has no children, the value will be `None`
 - `count`: *int*, the number of the Compare object's children
 - `names`: *list*, the names of the Compare object's children

 `comparisons`: *dict*, the comparisons of the Compare object
 - `count`: *int*, the number of comparisons made by the Compare object, *not counting reciprocal comparisons*
 - `input`: *dict*, the comparisons input to the Compare object; this is identical to the input `comparisons` dictionary
-- `computed`: *dict*, the comparisons computed by the Compare object; each key is a tuple of two elements and each value is their computed pairwise comparison value; if the Compare object has no computed comparisons, the value will be `None`
+- `computed`: *dict*, the comparisons computed by the Compare object; each key is a tuple of two elements and each value is their computed pairwise comparison value
+  - If the Compare object has no computed comparisons, the value will be `None`
   - `{('c', 'd'): 0.730297106886979}, ...}`

+### The Compose Class

 ### A Note on Weights

 Compare objects compute up to three kinds of weights for their elements: global weights, local weights and target weights.
-Compare objects also compute their own global weight, given their parent.
+Compare objects also compute their own global and local weight, given their parent.

-- **Global** weights display the computed weights of a Compare object's elements **dependent on** that object's global weight within a hierarchy
+- **Global** weights display the computed weights of a Compare object's elements **dependent on** that object's global weight within the current hierarchy
-  - Global weights are derived by multiplying the local weights of the elements within a Compare object by that object's *own* global weight in the hierarchy
+  - Global weights are derived by multiplying the local weights of the elements within a Compare object by that object's *own* global weight in the current hierarchy

-- **Local** weights display the computed weights of a Compare object's elements **independent of** that object's global weight within a hierarchy
+- **Local** weights display the computed weights of a Compare object's elements **independent of** that object's global weight within the current hierarchy
-  - For this reason, the local weights of the elements within a Compare object will always (approximately) sum to 1.0
+  - The local weights of the elements within a Compare object will always (approximately) sum to 1.0

-- **Target** weights display the synthesized weights of the problem elements described in the *lowest level* of a hierarchy
+- **Target** weights display the synthesized weights of the problem elements described in the *lowest level* of the current hierarchy
   - Target weights are only computed by the Compare object at the highest level of the hierarchy (*i.e.* the only Compare object without a parent)

 A Compare object that does not have a parent will have identical global and local weights; a Compare object that has neither a parent nor children will have identical global, local and target weights.